-The proposed amendment to authorize the Committee, with AMS approval, to establish container marking requirements would further expand and enhance the current container and pack requirements already being used.
-Uniform marking requirements would assist in avoiding confusion in the marketplace.
+The amendment to authorize the Committee, with AMS approval, to establish container marking requirements further expands and enhances the current container and pack requirements already being used.
+Uniform marking requirements will assist in avoiding confusion in the marketplace.

 Testimony indicated that no significant costs would be incurred if this authority were implemented because handlers already have the equipment to mark containers.
 Container markings are currently accomplished by handlers, on an individual basis.
-The benefits of this proposed amendment would be in the form of uniform marking requirements for Washington sweet cherries.
+The benefits of this amendment are in the form of uniform marking requirements for Washington sweet cherries.